-During 2016, it is anticipated that the Commission staff will continue work on the MMSD Honey Creek flood mitigation and stream rehabilitation study and the MMSD Schoonmaker Creek plan; submit the LOMR for the Beaver Creek flood mitigation study, also for MMSD; and submit documentation of the hydraulic analyses for the Kinnickinnic River LOMR application.
+During 2017, it is anticipated that the Commission staff will continue work on the MMSD Honey Creek flood mitigation and stream rehabilitation study and the MMSD Schoonmaker Creek plan.

 Work will be ongoing during the year.

 Flood-flow and flood-stage data, flood profiles, and delineated areas of inundation will be prepared and documented in letter reports, SEWRPC staff memoranda, and WDNR/FEMA technical support data notebook format in cases where FEMA digital flood insurance maps are to be revised.